simper2025/BadgerClan/README.md

 - [ ] After some rounds of no units dieing, every Unit loses one hitpoint
     - [ ] Count the Rounds
 - [ ] If everyone dies as the same time (stalemate) tiebreakers are
+    - [X] Keep track of when people die, to assign ranking
     - [ ] Team with most kills
     - [ ] Most units before final hitpoint loss
 - [x] Track number of kills